The skyscraper technique was first introduced back in 2016 by Brian Dean of Backlinko and then popularized by other figures like Neil Patel.

 This means providing readers with better, and even more in-depth information, adding high-quality multimedia that’ll improve user experience, and anything else that’ll make your new content more fun, interesting, and engaging.

-However, one thing that’s a major search engine ranking factor in the eyes of Google – and the essence of a successful skyscraper technique – is creating a solid link building strategy based on acquiring the backlinks the current best content has.
+However, one thing that’s a major search engine ranking factor in the eyes of Google Analytics – and the essence of a successful skyscraper technique – is creating a solid link building strategy based on acquiring the backlinks the current best content has.

 This leads us to our third and final step.